In This Section & On This Page

 - Learning to Dance: My Story.
 This was part of a series published in the Dance Gypsy in 1994.

 - The Story of How & Why I Started Calling Dances.
 Sarah Mason and I learned to call at the same time, and the story includes the early history of the Lamprey River Band.

 - When the Caller is Unnecessary.
 I present examples of dancing Petronella and Money Musk without the caller, and discuss why people from elsewhere might find that of interest.

 This section looks at dancing in the Seacoast region of New Hampshire.
 The focus is on the period in which I’ve been dancing, starting in the late 1970s.
 I start with a couple pages introducing myself: my musical background and how I learned to dance.
 I feel it’s important for anyone looking at a website like this one to know something about the person who wrote most of the material,

 When people think about contradancing in New Hampshire it seems like they most likely think about dancing in Nelson, Peterborough and in general the Monadnock region.
-It’s the home of Ralph Page, it’s where Duke Miller called in New Hampshire, and it’s where Dudley Laufman called many dances.
+It’s the home of Ralph Page, it’s where Duke Miller called in New Hampshire, and it’s where Dudley Laufman called many dances when he was at his peak of popularity.
 It’s where the dancing never stopped when in the rest of the country people were too tied to their televisions to care about old time country dance.
 When I started dancing all the Seacoast area dances were on Friday nights so we could go to the Monadnock dances on Saturday night.

 But over the years we built up the Seacoast dances.
 The Seacoast Country Dance Newsletter was an important influence because it provided monthly communication with dancers.
 Also I included quite a few articles that probably gave many dancers a broader perspective on contradancing than they might have had otherwise.
 These articles form the core of this web site.